6 nuts you should eat in pregnancy – and why they're good for you

 In particular Dr Emma recommends the following 6 nuts:

 Almonds are the edible fruit of the almond tree which grow mainly in the Middle East.
+They're used in an array of dishes from tagines to pastries, not to mention marzipan.

 Cashew cream is a brilliant vegan alternative to whipping cream and has a fraction of the calories.
+You'll also find these creamy nuts in curries, stir-fries and stews.

-They’re low in carbs and sugar too (unless you get the chocolate-coated ones) and have a moderate fibre content.
+Macadamias are low in carbs and sugar too (unless you get the chocolate-coated ones) and have a moderate fibre content.

 6. Brazil nuts